 - 1. Disable generator by writing RST=1 and OP=0; - 2.
-Choose source and mode you will be using: source can be 10 MHz clock or MSXBUS/3.579545 MHz clock (according to CLKSRC bit of mode register 0), and mode can be countdown count or frequency in Hertz.
-Calculate 24-bit value accordingly, and
+Choose source and mode you will be using: source can be 10 MHz clock or 3.579545 MHz clock, and mode can be countdown count or frequency in Hertz.
+Calculate 24-bit value accordingly, and write 24-bit generator counter register.
+MSB of this register should be written last, even if it is 0, because whole 24-bit value if internally latched